idelfonsog2/idelfonsog2.github.io/README.md

 let credentials = try await signInWithAppleService.fetchAppleIDCredentials()
 ```

-I left many details out, but it's with the hope to make it an excersice for your the reader.
+I left many details out, but it's with the hope to make it an excersice for your reader.
 There are still many Apple APIs which were left out of the convertion batch, just like the above.
 You will find many methods with the new and old API declaration in your autocomplete window.

 ---

-### **Writting software asynchronously 🧵**
+### **Writing software asynchronously 🧵**

 With my ongoing project feature at the [top](#featured-app) I have been able to gather all the knowledge I gained into a single application... more like many related to the same application.